michalis0/ML_dataiku/Day 1/README.md

 -----------------------------------
 - **What:** Identify and handle missing values in your dataset.

-- **How:** You will see that the first column (crim) has some rows with no values.
-Click on a cell that has no data (in the column "crim") and select "Remove rows where cell is empty"
+- **How:** You will see that the first column (crime_rate) has some rows with no values.
+Click on a cell that has no data (in the column "crime_rate") and select "Remove rows where cell is empty"

 <img width="341" alt="image" src="https://github.com/michalis0/ML_dataiku/assets/28807066/89879dcc-25ef-4b1b-beea-717f9a0f6db8">